GrupoCybersegurancaVirtus/pyruleanalyzer/docs/tutorials/examples/ddos.rst

 - All other columns are feature values.
 - All values and classes must be non-infinite numbers, so make sure to include an encoder in your pipeline if you have string data.

-We can use the following script to remove the header row and split the data, be sure to adapt it to your current pipeline as needed:
+We can use the following script to remove the header row, apply an encoder to the string columns, remove infinites and split the data, be sure to adapt it to your current pipeline as needed:

 .. code-block:: python

     import pandas as pd
+    import numpy as np
     from sklearn.model_selection import train_test_split
+    from sklearn.preprocessing import OrdinalEncoder

     # Load the dataset
-    df = pd.read_csv("rapid_balanced.csv")
+    df = pd.read_csv("UDPLag.csv")

+    # Encoding string columns into integers
+    string_cols = ['Flow ID', ' Source IP', ' Destination IP', ' Timestamp', ' Label', 'SimillarHTTP']
+    df[string_cols] = OrdinalEncoder().fit_transform(df[string_cols].astype('str'))

+    # Dropping entries with infinite values
+    df.replace([np.inf, -np.inf], np.nan, inplace=True)
+    df.dropna(inplace=True)

     # Split into features and target
     X = df.iloc[:, :-1]